Temperate Rainforests

 They also get less rain - 1400mm instead of up to 2000mm in tropical rainforests.

 While there are large areas in the world with temperate climate, these rainforests are only found in a few places in the world.
-This is because the usual temperate forests don't get these amounts of rain.

 These forests are for that reason often found in coastal areas, and often on coastal mountains.